Gallery featuring images of the gorgeous Southern Elegance house by Luxe Homes & Design, flush with reclaimed wood and an intricate mixture of styles.

 Throughout the home, custom made barn wood rolling doors makes this home’s connection go beyond just the floorboards.
 The reclaimed wooden doors and the flooring mix nicely to maintain the classic/modern hybrid.

-Once you walk into the master bedroom, the wooden accent wall, straight from an old barn in Georgia, and the Kentucky farm crossbeam deepen the home’s connection to the past.
+Once you walk into the primary bedroom, the wooden accent wall, straight from an old barn in Georgia, and the Kentucky farm crossbeam deepen the home’s connection to the past.
 Windows on three sides provides loads of natural light, and the deep breadth of the room allow for a sitting area opposite the entrance.

 A smaller room at the front of the house boasts two large windows overlooking the front yard.
 The overhead ceiling fan is sure to keep the room’s air flow and ambiance moving along.